-All our thoughts and behaviours in this life may bring about karmic obstacles.
-Greed, hatred and ignorance, and attachment to self and others are all sources of karmic obstacles.
+All of our thoughts and behaviours in this life can bring about karmic obstacles.
+Greed, hatred and ignorance, and attachment to self and others, are all sources of karmic obstacles.
 But how can we prevent them from forming?

 First, we need to rely on moral discipline.
-That is to change our shortcomings, habits, temperament and to rid ourselves of greed and hatred.
+Moral discipline helps us change our shortcomings, habits, temperament and to rid ourselves of greed and hatred.
 Humans have a wide array of habits and temperaments.
-Some people justify their behaviour, saying, “I am a straightforward person, I always speak my mind.”
-Is that acceptable?
-Even pretending you know something when you do not is deemed committing verbal karma, let alone showing disrespect to Buddhas and Bodhisattvas.
-If you do not make any changes nor morally discipline yourself and continue to drink and consume meat, how could you cultivate your mind?
+Some people justify their behaviour by saying things like: “I am a straightforward person and I always speak my mind.”
+But is that acceptable?
+Even pretending you know something when you do not is regarded as the committing of verbal karma – let alone showing disrespect to Buddhas and Bodhisattvas.
+If you do not make any changes, you do not morally discipline yourself, and you continue to drink and consume meat, how could you cultivate your mind?
 Moral discipline forms the foundation of the Buddhist teachings of Morality (Precepts), Concentration and Wisdom.
-Only when we change and discipline ourselves can we reduce the formation of karmic obstacles and maintain concentration so that we can resist temptations and shun ignorance, and then develop wisdom.
+Only when we change and discipline ourselves can we reduce the formation of karmic obstacles and maintain concentration, so that we are able to resist temptations and shun ignorance – and develop wisdom.

 After taking action to overcome our major shortcomings, the next step is to “battle against selfish thoughts in an instant”, which is a high level of practice.
-This is a saying in Buddhism which means that while our malicious thoughts or negative intentions are still in the subconscious mind, we should have an instant realisation that they are unwholesome, and nip them in the bud before they form.
-Through this method, we can prevent karmic obstacles from forming.
+It is a Buddhist saying meaning that while our malicious thoughts or negative intentions are still in the subconscious mind, we can have an instant realisation that they are unwholesome and therefore nip them in the bud before they form.
+With this method, we can prevent karmic obstacles from ever forming.
 Conversely, should we allow these thoughts to lead us by the nose, malicious thoughts will then take shape, resulting in the formation of karmic obstacles.
-Apparently, this step is far more challenging than refraining from consuming of alcohol and meat.
+Apparently, this step is far more challenging than refraining from the consumption of alcohol and meat.

-Moving on to the next phase, we will need to face an even greater demon within us.
-Our inner demon is caused by our karmic obstacles, and also serves to bring about more major karmic obstacles.
-It is exclusive to a highly cultivated person.
-Only by facing it, seeing through it and becoming enlightened can we eliminate our inner demon.
+Moving on to the next phase, we will need to face an even greater demon within us: our inner demon.
+It is caused by our karmic obstacles, and also serves to bring about more major karmic obstacles.
+This is the exclusive domain of the highly cultivated person.
+Only by facing it, seeing through it and becoming enlightened are we able to eliminate our inner demon.

-Needless to say, to see through the nature of things is not simple.
-It encompasses very advanced cultivation philosophy, such as getting rid of attachment to self and others, eliminating attachment to forms, and seeing that all sentient beings are equal, etc. However, we can’t resolve our problems simply through learning theory.
-To illustrate: when one sees a beautiful young lady, an ordinary person will admire her superficial beauty and her outward appearance.
-However, for one with a certain level of spiritual practice, they would see this physical body as “a sack of skin”; there is neither attachment nor grasping to forms.
+Needless to say, seeing through the nature of things is not simple.
+It encompasses a highly advanced cultivation philosophy, such as getting rid of attachment to self and others, eliminating attachment to forms, seeing that all sentient beings are equal, and so on.
+However, we cannot simply resolve our problems through learning theory.
+To illustrate: when one sees a beautiful young lady, an ordinary person will admire her superficial beauty and outward appearance.
+However, for one with a certain level of spiritual practice, they would see this physical body as “a sack of skin”.
+In other words, there is no attachment or grasping to forms.
 This is what wisdom is all about.

-Wealth should also be perceived the same way, as a “sack of skin”, because there must be a reason for its gain and loss.
-Just like a professional mountaineer making their way up to the top of a snowy mountain.
-They understand that stamina is very precious.
-To avoid any possible waste, every step they take has to be carefully considered.
-Even the weight they carry would have to be accurately calculated – not too much and not too little.
-At the same, they are fully aware that before nightfall or before an oncoming snowstorm, they will have to make their way to a safe campsite.
+Wealth should also be perceived in the same way – as a “sack of skin” – because there must be a reason for its gain or loss.
+Just like a professional mountaineer makes their way to the top of a snowy mountain, they understand that stamina is very precious.
+To avoid any possible waste, every step they take must be carefully considered.
+Even the weight they carry needs to be accurately calculated – not too much, not too little.
+At the same, they are fully aware that before nightfall or in the face of an incoming snowstorm, they will have to make their way to a safe campsite.